Fall Tune Up Part 14 – Reading the Numbers

 The highlights from this video

-For Dallas homeowners, the takeaway is clear: regular HVAC maintenance is essential for keeping your heating system efficient and effective.
-Don’t wait until the first cold snap to find out if your furnace is up to par.
-Schedule your fall tune-up with Medley Heating, Air Conditioning & Plumbing today, and ensure your home stays warm all season long.
+For Dallas homeowners, a fall tune-up is not just a good idea; it's a necessity to ensure that your heating system is ready for the season ahead.
+Don't wait until the first freeze to find out if your furnace is ready to perform.
+Schedule your fall tune-up with Medley Heating, Air Conditioning & Plumbing today and ensure your home stays warm and cozy all winter long.

 So I'm going to check the temperature of the air being supplied to the home and I'm going to check the temperature of the air being returned to the unit.
 I'm going to find that delta and that will tell us our temperature of rise.
 We'll know if we're within spec.
 About 104 at that one, 103, 105, 106, 104, 105.
 So about 105 on average coming out of each vent and we'll check the return temperature now.
 70, 80.
 Way up there.
 So we're going to be a little inaccurate because we've got all that heat up there but 80.
 So that furnace should have a 35 to 65 degree temperature rise.
 We're at 29.
 I think if we let that unit run a little bit longer that would have increased.
 I'm not worried about 29.
 If anything I kind of like that it's a little bit on the lower side.
 That tells me we don't have any major air flow problems.